-The alternatives would be to have a significantly smaller building than what is currently there, which O'Reilly does not want to pursue, or to not make any improvements to the site.
+One alternative would be to have a significantly smaller building than the existing building, which O'Reilly does not want to pursue.
+This also leads to not making any overall improvements to the site.
 The ability to redevelop the site as presented would be mutually beneficial to both the city and O'Reilly.